fallen-icarus/cardano-swaps/README.md

 ## Specification

 ### Personal Contracts
 Cardano addresses are made up of both a payment credential and a staking credential.
 As long as the staking credential is unique to the user, delegation control over the address is maintained.
-Cardano-swaps leverages this duality by giving users addresses that are composed of the same spending scripts (per swap pair) and unique staking credentials.
+Cardano-Swaps leverages this duality by giving users addresses that are composed of the same spending scripts (per swap pair) and unique staking credentials.
 The spending credential is implemented in a way that gives the staking credential authority over all owner related actions, besides the actual swap execution.

 :heavy_exclamation_mark: To force the use of a staking credential, it is not possible to mint a beacon token to an address without a staking credential.